jyothish2904/PSP-Work_Diary/week5.md

 ## Client Feedback Simulation:
 Create a realistic client feedback interface that mimics real-world scenarios, allowing users to interact with the system in a way that reflects actual case handling.
 Solicit ongoing feedback from users to refine the system further based on their experiences.

+- sprint week
+- star report

+# what to do
+- work on feedback from clients
+-do star report